What if your man or boyfriend is needing space in the relationship?

 Unfortunately and fortunately, this dizzy time of worry and stress is so important for the future of your relationship with this man.
 It can also potentially be your ‘make-or-break’ moment in a relationship.
 Don’t get me wrong, women need space too – men can definitely be smothering to a woman; making her want to ask him to give her space.

-When a man asks for space, and you don’t take the opportunity to offer value to him, then you could lose the opportunity to save a perfectly viable relationship.
+First of all, I want to say that this article is for women who are already in an exclusive relationship.
+If you are in an at least somewhat healthy relationship and a man asks for space, yet you don’t take the opportunity to offer value to him, then you could lose the opportunity to save a perfectly viable relationship.
 Before we get into the one perfect thing you can say to a man when he says he needs space, we need a deeper understanding of men so that you can say this ‘perfect thing’ with authenticity and care.

 What to say to him when he asks for space?